rapyuta-robotics/rapyuta-io-docs/hugo/content/getting-started/delete-project.md

 are removed.

 {{% notice note %}}
 Deletion of a project is irreversible.
 Once de-allocated, the resources of the project cannot be retained.
 You must create a new project to allocate resources.
 {{% /notice %}}

 To delete an existing project, you will follow the below instructions:

 1. On the left navigation bar, click **PROJECTS**.
-You will view a dashboard, which enlists all of the current projects in your organization.
+You will view a dashboard, which enlists your current projects.
-2. Select the project that you want to delete.
+2. Pick the project that you want to delete.
 3. Click **Delete** to remove the project.
    ![Delete existing project](/images/getting-started/organization/project/delete-project.png?classes=border,shadow&width=50pc)
 4. Click **Confirm**.